Conditional Expressions in Python 2.4

 x = a if condition else b

-As you probably guessed a is assigned to x if condition evaluates to true and b is assigned otherwise.
-This is pretty much equivalent to the C conditional expressions.
+As you probably guessed, a is assigned to x if condition evaluates to true, and b is assigned otherwise.
+This is pretty much equivalent to the C conditional expression.
 But as I said, this structure was only introduced in 2.5.
-Previous versions of Python are still widely deployed and in use, so how do you achieve the same thing in older version of Python?
+Previous versions of Python are still widely deployed and in use, so how do you achieve the same thing in older versions of Python?

 x = (b,a)[condition]

-will yield the wanted result. x will be assigned a if condition is true and b otherwise.
+will yield the desired result. x will be assigned a if condition is true and b otherwise.
 It works because Python treats the condition inside the index as 1 if condition is true, and as 0 if false.

 x = (g(),f())[condition]